sgl-project/sglang/docs/backend/quantization.md

 pip install llmcompressor
 ```

-Here, we take quantize `meta-llama/Meta-Llama-3-8B-Instruct` to `FP8` as an example to elaborate how to do offline quantization.
+Here, we take quantize `meta-llama/Meta-Llama-3-8B-Instruct` to `FP8` as an example to elaborate on how to do offline quantization.

 ```python
 from transformers import AutoTokenizer from llmcompressor.transformers import SparseAutoModelForCausalLM